nicolasduval/datalab-api/README.md

 ## Authorization
 The API is secured by an Authorization Token Key.
-Each requests made to the API mush have a authorization token in the header.
+Each requests made to the API must have a authorization token in the header.
 `-H "Authorization: Token token='959c3652a091b01687c29677dafcff7b' "`
 To create a new token run the the following command.